 Alto Adige, Italy

 What to expect: Alto Adige, a beautiful wine region in the foothills of the Italian Alps, is considered by some to be the homeland of Gewürztraminer.
-It produces Gewürztraminer with bright acidity and a mineral-driven profile, setting it apart from its Alsatian counterparts.
-The unique Alpine terroir and higher altitude vineyards contribute to wines that exhibit pronounced aromas of rose petal, lychee, and exotic spices, with a leaner, more elegant style that ranges from dry to off-dry.
+It produces versions with bright acidity and a mineral-driven profile, setting it apart from its Alsatian counterparts.
+The unique Alpine terroir and higher-altitude vineyards contribute to wines that exhibit pronounced aromas of rose petal, lychee, and exotic spices, with a leaner, more elegant style ranging from dry to off-dry.

-In Alto Adige, microclimates and varied soil types play a significant role in shaping the style of Gewürztraminer.
-Vineyards at higher elevations, such as the Valle Isarco result in wines with remarkable freshness and finesse, while those in warmer, more sheltered areas, such as Val Venosta, produce Gewürztraminer with increased intensity, depth, and fruit-forward characteristics.
+In Alto Adige, microclimates and varied soil types play a significant role in shaping the wine’s style.
+Vineyards at higher elevations, such as the Valle Isarco result in wines with remarkable freshness and finesse, while those in warmer, more sheltered areas, such as Val Venosta, produce wines with increased intensity, depth, and fruit-forward characteristics.

 Overall, Alto Adige Gewürztraminer offers a harmonious balance of vibrant aromatics and refreshing acidity, making it a versatile and food-friendly wine.